otremblay/autoapi/README.md

 Usage
 =====

-    autoapi <connectionstring> <dbname>
+    autoapi <dbhost> <dbname> <dbuser>

-    connectionstring: 'tcp:127.0.0.1:3306*databasename/username/password' <-- this is ugly as all hell and needs to go, I agree with you, now shush.
+    dbhost:            ip or hostname
     dbname: 		   your db name
+	dbuser:            database user that has access to read the information schema.

 A tiny guide:

-cd in a new go project (empty dir under $GOPATH/src/wherever) autoapi <connectionstring> <dbname>
+cd in a new go project (empty dir under $GOPATH/src/wherever) autoapi <dbhost> <dbname> <dbuser>
 if everything went according to plan, your dir now looks like this:

     $GOPATH/src/whatever/
-    ---bin/
-    ------main.go
-    ---http/
+    ├──bin/
+    │  └──main.go
+    ├──http/
-    ------several folders and/or depending on your db tables
+    │  └──several folders and/or depending on your db tables ├──dbi/
-    ---dbi/
-    ------several folders and/or depending on your db tables
+    │  └──several folders and/or depending on your db tables └──db/
-    ---db/
-    ------mysql/
+       └──mysql/
-    ---------several folders and/or depending on your db tables.
+          └──several folders and/or depending on your db tables.

-You can just do 'go run bin/main.go <connectionstring> <dbname>' and you should have a shiny REST api boot up on port 8080!
+You can just do 'go run bin/main.go <dbhost> <dbname> <dbuser>' and you should have a shiny REST api boot up on port 8080!